Commercial Whale Watching & Paddle Tour Licensing Program

 FAQ

 Do I need a license?
-As of May 1, 2021, a commercial whale watching license is required for commercial whale watching businesses including motorized, sailing, and sea kayak tour operations.
-Licenses are also required for vessel operators and kayak guides.
+As of May 1, 2021, a commercial whale watching business license is required for commercial whale watching businesses including motorized and/or sailing vessels, and a paddle tour business license is required for marine paddle (e.g., kayak, stand-up paddle board) tour operations.
+Licenses are also required for vessel operators and paddle tour guides.

 What if my business does not offer "whale watching tours" but views whales and other marine mammals opportunistically?
 It is up to each business to determine whether its operations qualify under the rules as whale watching.
 However, in the authorizing legislation (2019's 2SSB 5577), sea kayak tour businesses were specifically identified within the umbrella of commercial whale watching activities.
-Besides the rule text linked here (WAC chapter 220-460), we recommend reading RCW 77.65.615 and RCW 77.15.815 to assess what’s best for you and your business.
+Over subsequent legislation, paddle tour businesses and guide definitions and licensing requirements were further clarified and distinguished from motorized commercial whale watching.
+Besides the rule text linked here (WAC chapter 220-460), we recommend reading RCW 77.65.615 and RCW 77.15.815 to assess applicability to you and your business.
 Please be aware that unlawfully engaging in commercial whale watching is defined as a crime in RCW 77.15.815.

 What about fishing charter businesses that view marine mammals opportunistically?
 Incidentally viewing whales and other marine mammals while fishing or transiting (as long as you don’t change behavior to give your passengers a viewing opportunity) does not require a commercial whale watching license, but actively pursuing marine mammal viewing during fishing charters (and/or advertising and promoting viewing of marine mammals to clients) would.